aaronalbinson/fresh/src/pages/rules.md

       Replica trophies cost £175 + delivery + VAT each.

-      Once winners are announced online on Tuesday 31 March, replicas must be ordered by no later than Friday 10 April.
+      Once winners are announced online on Tuesday 31 March and Thursday 2 April, replicas must be ordered by no later than Friday 10 April.
 Enquires should be emailed to:

       paula@freshawards.co.uk